What is meant by the term ‘superfast’ broadband?

 What is Fibre to the Premise (FTTP)?

-FTTP, which is sometimes referred to as Fibre to the Home (FTTH), is a relatively new technology being rolled out in parts of the Connecting Cambridgeshire intervention area.
+FTTP, which is sometimes referred to as Fibre to the Home (FTTH), is a newer technology, which is being used increasingly to deliver high speed fibre broadband.

 The fibre optic cables can be installed underground in ducts, or as overhead lines using new and existing telegraph poles.